Tuesday, August 27, 2024

 Team Liquid Crest Logo Light Version

-Austin is Team Liquid's lead words and letters genious.
-They started as a freelancer for TL and later published on a number of outlets including Inven Global, Dexerto, Monster Gaming, The Rift Herald, and a handful of now-defunct websites that still owe them money.
+Austin is Team Liquid's Senior Managing Editor.
+They started as a freelancer and have written for Inven Global, Dexerto, Monster Gaming, Polygon, and a handful of now-defunct websites that still owe them money.
 They cover any esport TL needs, but their heart is in Smash and the FGC.
-They recommend the Broken Earth Trilogy by N.K.
-Jemisin.

 Share article